-Kinsey has appeared on several of the most exciting recordings of the last decade, always providing each one with his distinctive sonic imprint.
-Superconductor is the fantastic 2016 album by arguably the finest saxophonist on the scene today, Seamus Blake.
-It is a real work of art, featuring Scott, John Scofield, Gonzalo Rubalcaba, Garrison and many other first-rate players.
-Recorded at New York’s famed Avatar Studios, Kinsey also mixed and mastered (and co-produced) the high-resolution recordings at his Wishbone studio in Encino, California.
+Scott lends his distinctive sonic imprint to every project.
+Superconductor was the 2016 release by one of today’s finest saxophonists, Seamus Blake.
+It’s a real work of art, featuring John Scofield, Gonzalo Rubalcaba, Garrison, Kinsey and many other first-rate players.
+Recorded at New York’s famed Avatar Studios, Scott also mixed, mastered and co-produced the high-resolution recording at his Wishbone Studio in Los Angeles.

 REGARDING JOE ZAWINUL

-Kinsey was the singular protégé of the late keyboard pioneer Josef Zawinul (Weather Report, Zawinul Syndicate, Miles Davis, Cannonball Adderley).
-Zawinul is easily one of the greatest and most important keyboard players, composers and music conceptualists in the history of jazz.
-Scott respectfully tips his hat to Zawinul's musical world, without ever simply becoming a clone or a caricature.
-A tall order, but something Joe recognized Scott was uniquely capable of, and often made a point to acknowledge.
-Further, Joe personally requested that in his absence, Scott would be the only one he would trust to carry on his musical legacy — both on stage and in any potential future recorded releases of his music.
-Humbling to say the least, Kinsey takes this responsibility quite seriously.
+Kinsey is the singular protégé of the late keyboard pioneer Josef Zawinul (Weather Report, Zawinul Syndicate, Miles Davis).
+Zawinul is easily one of most important keyboard players, composers and conceptualists in the history of jazz.
+Scott respectfully tips his hat to Zawinul's world, without ever simply becoming a clone.
+A tall order, but something Joe recognized that Scott was uniquely capable of, and often made it a point to acknowledge.
+Further, Joe personally requested that Scott would be the one he would trust to carry on his musical legacy — both on stage and in any future recordings of his music.
+Humbling to say the least, Kinsey takes this responsibility seriously.

-Scott is the musical director of the Zawinul Legacy Band founded by Joe's eldest son, Tony Zawinul.
-The band has already featured the likes of Borlai, Alphonso Johnson, Chester Thompson, Nathaniel Townsley, Bobby Thomas Jr, Katisse Buckingham and Hadrien Feraud, among others, many having previously worked with Joe.
+Not surprisingly, Scott is the musical director of the Zawinul Legacy Band (ZLB) founded by Joe's eldest son, Tony Zawinul.
+The band has already featured the likes of Börlai, Alphonso Johnson, Chester Thompson, Nathaniel Townsley, Bobby Thomas Jr., Katisse Buckingham and Hadrien Feraud, among others, many having previously worked with Joe.
 The ZLB’s debut U.S. performance was at Carnegie Hall in 2014.

 Scott has performed worldwide with Tribal Tech, Human Element, the Zawinul Legacy Band and his own groups.
-He's played legendary venues including Carnegie Hall, Catalina Jazz Club, the Bottom Line, Blues Alley, the Great American Music Hall, the Troubador, Antone's, the Roxy, Dakota Jazz Club, the Musicians Institute, the Baked Potato and many more throughout the country.
-Kinsey is well known internationally, where he has performed in Europe, Asia, Africa, Mexico and South America at venues such as Ronnie Scott's, Blue Note Tokyo, Jazzhouse, the Blue Frog and dozens of others.
+He's played legendary U.S. venues including Carnegie Hall, Catalina Jazz Club, the Bottom Line, Blues Alley, the Great American Music Hall, the Troubador, Antone's, the Roxy, Dakota Jazz Club, the Musicians Institute, the Baked Potato and many others.
+Kinsey is well known internationally, where he has performed in Europe, Asia, Africa, Mexico and South America, at venues such as Ronnie Scott's, Blue Note Tokyo, Jazzhouse, the Blue Frog and many more.

-Scott has produced songs or albums by The Manhattan Transfer (The Chick Corea Songbook), Philip Bailey (Soul On Jazz), Joe Zawinul (Faces & Places), Tim Hagans (Imagination: Animation and Re-Animation — both Grammy-nominated), Tribal Tech (X, Reality Check, Thick, Rocket Science), Gary Willis (Bent, Larger Than Life) and James Moody (Homage).
-He has also played on major Hollywood soundtracks such as Ocean's Eleven, Code 46, Stander, Confessions of a Dangerous Mind, The Girlfriend Experience, Smokin' Aces, Brown Sugar, Analyze That, Ocean's Twelve, Ocean's Thirteen, Haywire and Bob Odenkirk's Let's Go To Prison.
+Scott has produced songs or albums by The Manhattan Transfer (The Chick Corea Songbook), Joe Zawinul (Faces & Places), Tim Hagans (Imagination: Animation and Re-Animation), Tribal Tech (X, Reality Check, Thick, Rocket Science), Gary Willis (Bent, Larger Than Life), Philip Bailey (Soul On Jazz) and James Moody (Homage).
+He has also played on major Hollywood soundtracks such as Ocean's Eleven, Ocean's Twelve, Ocean's Thirteen, Code 46, Stander, Confessions of a Dangerous Mind, The Girlfriend Experience, Smokin' Aces, Brown Sugar, Analyze That, Haywire and Bob Odenkirk's Let's Go To Prison.